Wells Fargo rolls out "e-receipts" in bank branches

-Aug 13 (Reuters) - Wells Fargo & Co customers using the bank’s branches can now choose to have receipts from transactions sent to them via email, an option already available at ATMs.
+(Reuters) - Wells Fargo & Co (WFC.N) customers using the bank’s branches can now choose to have receipts from transactions sent to them via email, an option already available at ATMs.

 The move cuts costs by reducing paper use and has proven a popular service for customers, Alicia Moore, head of Wells Fargo ATM Banking, said in an interview Monday.
 Customers have used “e-receipts” more than 100 million times since the option was added at ATMs two years ago.